What to do After a Flood in Your HouseAdmin

 Any debris that is found on site should be removed, including damaged carpets, floor covering, and items.

-Once you have organised your insurance claim and the property has been cleaned up and is drying out, you will probably want to consider how you will repair your home and establish a much stronger flood protection in place.
+Once you have organised your insurance claim and the property has been cleaned up and is drying out, you will probably want to consider how you will repair your home and establish much stronger flood protection.

 Some insurers will cover all or some of the cost.
 You might also be able to claim compensation for loss of utilities.